Meet Our Team

 The Basics —I’m married to Ted and momma to Riley, Mary, Cory and Lucy.
 I now call Ohio home after over 20 years living across the globe courtesy of the Air Force.

 The Background — I graduated from college with an elementary education degree.
 After dabbling as a preschool director for a couple of years, I taught 3rd grade both here in Ohio and in Las Vegas.
-When we had our first child I transitioned my position to full-time mom and homeschool mom, before joining BCC’s staff as the Children’s Ministry Director.
+When we had our first child I transitioned my position to full-time mom and homeschool mom, before joining BCC’s staff as our Children’s Pastor.

 The Beyond: Some of the things that I really love: the intricacy and beauty of nature, especially bugs; a pile of quilting fabric & a sewing machine; a cold Dr. Pepper; anything related to cherries.
 And if you can believe it, I once won a contest playing the Dueling Banjos…ask me about it sometime!